-- 1. Receive REB approval - 2.
-Provide the REB with a plan for community engagement (or evidence of such engagement) - 3.
-Lay out clearly and in writing a research agreement with the community - 4.
-Consider collaborative research, participatory research, and research that benefits the community or is relevant to the community - 5.
-Engage the community and the individual participants and recognize diverse interests in communities - 6.
-Determine the extent of community participation jointly with individuals and their communities. - 7.
-Respect the governing authorities when conducting research on Aboriginal lands. - 8.
-Engage, where possible, Aboriginal organizations - Acknowledge the complex authority structures present in Aboriginal communities including the possibility of multiple avenues of endorsement and rejection of projects - 10.
-Be informed about and respectful of community customs and practices - 11.
-Build capacity-building into proposals, where possible - 12.
-Recognize the role of elders and knowledge holders in Aboriginal communities - 13.
-Address privacy issues of both individuals and their contributions to the research

-- 14. Afford community representatives a chance to participate in interpretation of the data and review research findings before project completion - 15.
-Discuss intellectual property rights, ownership, copyright with participants and communities (including for biological materials)
+- 1. Receive REB approval; - 2.
+Provide the REB with a plan for Community engagement (or evidence of such engagement); - 3.
+Lay out clearly and in writing a Research agreement with the Community; - 4.
+Consider collaborative Research, participatory Research, and Research that benefits the Community or is relevant to the Community; - 5.
+Engage the Community and the individual Participants and recognize diverse interests in Communities; - 6.
+Determine the extent of Community participation jointly with individuals and their Communities; - 7.
+Respect the governing authorities when conducting Research on Indigenous lands; - 8.
+Engage, where possible, Indigenous organizations; - 9.
+Acknowledge the complex authority structures present in Indigenous Communities, including the possibility of multiple avenues of endorsement and rejection of projects; - 10.
+Be informed about and respectful of Community customs and practices; - 11.
+Build capacity-building into proposals, where possible; - 12.
+Recognize the role of elders and knowledge holders in Indigenous Communities; - 13.
+Address privacy issues of both individuals and their contributions to the Research; - 14.
+Afford Community representatives a chance to participate in interpretation of the data and review Research findings before project completion; and - 15.
+Discuss intellectual property rights, ownership and copyright with Participants and Communities (including for biological materials).